 (2) Sting, “Russians”, https://en.wikipedia.org/wiki/Russians_(song)

 (3) Reference pending — a conversation aired on the radio or internet in which someone said in order to have racial & social justice for non-white people, it was not enough for white people to “make room at the table” but that they had to “give up their seats at the table” entirely.
-Will be cited once located again.
+May have been this op-ed piece, but not entirely certain.
+Will revisit if citation changes.

 (4) See, e.g., “Kill Crackers, Kill Their Babies”, https://youtu.be/lNVfixSmSA8 from 2012 Philadelphia meeting of the Black Panthers.
 Other unhinged persons and terrorist organizations such as Louis Farrakhan and La Raza have echoed similar calls for murder against white people.